vcwen/luren-config/README.md

-> This a TypeScript library is to help you create a configuration class that values are injected from environment variables.
+> This a TypeScript library is to help you create a configuration class that values are injected from environment variables or files.

 #### Prerequisites